SudharshanArvind/Object-Detection-using-YOLO-v3/README.md

 # Pre Trained Model
 YOLOv3 Weights: The code downloads the pretrained YOLOv3 model weights from pjreddie.com.
 These weights are trained on the COCO dataset.

+YOLOv3 Configuration: The neural network model architecture is stored in the yolov3.cfg file.
+This file must be downloaded from pjreddie.com.

 # Dataset
 COCO Dataset: The YOLOv3 model in your code uses the COCO (Common Objects in Context) dataset, which is a large-scale object detection, segmentation, and captioning dataset.
 The COCO dataset contains 80 object categories with over 330,000 images.